AliyevRufat/GPP_AI_Research_Implementation_GeneticAI/README.md

 **Encountered Issues :**

 Now that we have a working AI, I added an **Obstacles** class that can spawn obstacles which can damage you or change your direction when you overlap with it (you specify this with a bool).
 They can also move in the given range if you specify it.
 I added this for design and testing purposes.
 To see how the AI would react in different environments and situations.
 First I started with simple levels and gradually built it up and made it harder to complete.
 While testing the AI in differenct levels I encountered some issues or behavior I didn't like.
-**The First thing** that bothered me is that when the goal is in a corner right behind an obstacle the AIPlayers keep going there in a straight line and can’t reach it because the CalculatePerformance of a player right behind the obstacle is shorter than any other.
+* **The first thing** that bothered me is that when the goal is in a corner right behind an obstacle the AIPlayers keep going there in a straight line and can’t reach it because the performance of a player right behind the obstacle is shorter than any other.
-**The second** thing that I disliked is that right now they just mutate with random (angle) directions instead of taking into account the parents angle and slightly changing it.
+* **The second** thing that I disliked is that right now they just mutate with random (angle) directions instead of taking into account the parents angle and slightly changing it.
-**Tha last thing** I didn’t like was the fact that when the AI finds a path it doesn’t shorten it out and make it faster to reach.
+* **The last thing** I didn’t like was the fact that when the AI finds a path it doesn’t shorten it out and makes it faster to reach.
 It just took the same path over and over again.

 #### **5th part** :
 **Solution to the issues :**

 * The first thing I wanted to fix is that the AI should explore more directions (mutate more) if it doesn’t reach the end goal.
-So I alternated the MutateNextGen() function in my AIPopulation where before I just called AIPlayers.MutateNextGen() which actually mutates them.
+So I alternated the MutateNextGen() function in my AIPopulation where I call AIPlayers.MutateNextGen() ,which mutates them.
 But in AIPopulation I pass the mutationRate to that.
 So what I did was **increase** the mutationRate by 0.5% each time the AI can’t reach the endGoal.
 When I tried to run this it was working fine at the start but after a while it reached 70-80% , and it looked like the AI was always randomly moving (which he was).
 So I limited this increase in mutationRate.
-It can’t exceed 15% and once it finally found the goal I turn the mutationRate back to default value which is 1% because at this point we don’t need more mutations than usual.
+Now it can’t exceed 15% and once it finally found the goal I turn the mutationRate back to default value which is 1% because at this point we don’t need more mutations than usual.

 **BEFORE FIX** Generation 40 (mutation always 1%).